mapcentia/dockerfiles/logstash/README.md

-# MapCentia ELK stack for GC2 Dockerfile
+# MapCentia Logstash for GC2 Dockerfile

-Full ELK stack (Logstash 1.5.4, Elasticsearch 1.7.1 and Kibana 4.1.1) with a NodeJS proxy for GC2.
-The container is set up to index Apache access logs with client IP geo-location.
+Logstash 2.1 for indexing Apache ot Nginx access logs with client IP geo-location.

 ## How to use this image